 \section{Limitations and Future Work}

-Our work introduces a novel framework for hierarchical retrieval, but it also presents several avenues for future research.
+Our work introduces a promising framework for hierarchical search, but it also presents several avenues for future research.
 One of the limitation of our current approach is the use of a \textbf{static semantic tree}.
-As demonstrated in our experiments on dynamic corpora, the pre-computed summaries of internal nodes do not update when leaf nodes are filtered, which can occasionally misguide the search.
 Future work could explore methods for efficient, localized updates to the tree's summaries, allowing the hierarchy to adapt to a changing corpus without the need for a full reconstruction.

 Second, the \textbf{offline tree construction process}, while a one-time cost, can be computationally intensive for extremely large corpora due to the repeated use of LLMs for clustering and summarization.
 Research into more efficient construction methods, perhaps by combining traditional clustering for the lower levels with LLM-based summarization for only the top, most abstract layers, could further improve scalability.